The Final FY 19 State Budget Is Out!

 – JCCA is in full support of COFCCA’s request for 4% increase in funding for foster care that can incorporate salary increases through the Maximum State Aid Rates (MSARS) that are set post-budget between the Office of Child and Family Services (OCFS) and the Division of Budget (DOB).

-- A law to eliminate the necessity to prove force, fraud or coercion for commercially sexually exploited youth under 18 years of age to aid in the prosecution of sex traffickers.
+- Assembly Member Paulin is sponsoring legislation (A9453) to eliminate the necessity to prove force, fraud or coercion for commercially sexually exploited youth under 18 years of age to aid in the prosecution of sex traffickers.
+This bill would bring New York State law in sync with Federal law under the Federal Trafficking Victims Protection Act and the Family Court Act, which establishes that all prostituted children are trafficking victims.

 – JCCA is in full support of this approach to prosecute sex traffickers.